EXPLAINER: Is Hawaii’s Kilauea volcano going to erupt again?

 WHAT’S THE CURRENT SITUATION?

 The earthquake swarm stopped about 4:30 a.m.
-Wednesday.
+Monday.
 The ground swelling has also subsided.
+But the activity could return.
+Chang said sometimes there’s a lull in activity lasting a day or two.

 WHAT DOES IT MEAN TO CHANGE THE ALERT LEVEL?

-On Tuesday, the observatory had raised the alert level to watch, meaning Kilauea was showing heighted unrest with increased potential to erupt.
+The observatory changed Kilauea’s volcano alert level to watch from advisory on Tuesday, meaning the mountain was showing heighted unrest with increased potential to erupt.

 HOW OFTEN HAS KILAUEA ERUPTED BEFORE?